SentinelSamuel/Rename-Computer-Tool/README.md

   - It enable LDAPS (creating a certificate that is placed in the script directory with its password file)
   - It creates Firewall Rules for WinRM over HTTPS & LDAPS
   - It removes Firewall Rules for the disabling of LDAP
+  - After hitting the OK button, everything is logged in the script directory "Rename-DC.log"
 ```

 ### 3) On error